Search Results

 Working Paper

-Regime switching in the dynamic relationship between the federal funds rate and nonborrowed reserves
+Regime switching in the dynamic relationship between the federal funds rate and innovations in nonborrowed reserves

 This paper examines the dynamic relationship between changes in the funds rate and nonborrowed reserves within a reduced form framework that allows the relationship to have two distinct patterns over time.
 A regime switching model a la Hamilton (1989) is estimated.
-The two regimes are different in such characteristics as average changes in the interest rate, and volatility.
-The historical aerate of the API inflation rate is significantly higher in the high growth and more volatile regime.
-Innovations in money growth are associated with a strong anticipated inflation effect in the high ...
+On average, CPI inflation has been significantly higher in the regime characterized by large and volatile changes in funds rate.
+Innovations in money growth are associated with a strong anticipated inflation effect in this high inflation regime, and a moderate liquidity effect in the low inflation regime.
+Furthermore, an identical ...

 Journal Article